omor13/sapir-summer-2022/README.md

 As a Principal DevOps Engineer , you required to:
 1. Create Dev Environment using IaC (Terraform) including:
-- New VPC (name it: <yourname>-sapir-vpc) with connection to the internet
+ - New VPC (name it: <yourname>-dev-vpc) with connection to the internet
+ - New Subnet ( <yourname>-k8s-subnet ) with 20 available IPv4 addresses

 2. Run the code with the provided aws account and save:
 `main.tf`